Ne-Lexa/google-play-scraper/docs/README.md

 $gplay = new \Nelexa\GPlay\GPlayApps();
 ```

-By default, the information is extracted for the `en_US` locale and for the country `US`.
+By default, information is retrieved for the `en_US` locale and for the` US` country.

-The locale affects which language the information will be extracted for.
+The locale affects, which language the information will be extracted for.
-Country affects the price and currency of paid applications.
+The country affects the price and currency of paid applications.

-You can set the locale and country for all requests.
+You can set the default locale and country for all requests.
 ```php
 $gplay = new \Nelexa\GPlay\GPlayApps($defaultLocale = 'uk', $defaultCountry = 'ua');
 ```